prasunanand/prasunanand.github.io/_posts/2017-08-26-gsoc17-project-report.markdown

 I am grateful to Google and the Ruby Science Foundation for this golden opportunity.

-I am very thankful to John Woods, Sameer Deshmukh, Alexej Gossmann and Pradeep Garigipati who mentored me through the project.
+I am very thankful to John Woods, Sameer Deshmukh, Alexej Gossmann, Gaurav Tamba and Pradeep Garigipati who mentored me through the project.

 {% if page.comments %}